March 3, 2011

-From Levittown to England and beyond, the story of the class of 1960's Karen Biro Hewson
+From Levittown to England and beyond, Karen Biro Hewson tells her story

 By Karen Biro Hewson, class of 1960

-My classmate Carol Ackley Rosebery's wonderfully detailed story in a very recent blog reminded me of things long forgotten.
+My classmate Carol Ackley Rosebery's wonderfully detailed story posted on February 23rd reminded me of things long forgotten.
 It was great growing up in Levittown, they were innocent times and I was soooo naive.

 I hung out mostly with Loretta Fountain (’61) who was a neighbor and the first person I met when I moved to Levittown.
 My first recollection of Levittown (I think I lived there only about two days) was going “Trick or Treating” and winding up at Renee Gordon’s house, leaving there and getting lost in the winding streets.
 Loretta introduced me to most of the girls I hung out with, all of whom were in the Class of ’61, Ginny Castle, Mary Birney, Ann Crescenzo and Rita Cataldo.
 Two of the girls in our class that I was friendly with moved before graduation – Carol Vasser and Dorothy Whittaker.

 American Bandstand was what we watched every afternoon (does anyone remember Pat Molinari on Bandstand?)
 And, of course, we “just had” to watch Bandstand on Christmas Day to see what the girls were wearing.